aeraki-mesh/aeraki/lazyxds/README.md

-# Lazyxds
+# LazyXds

-Lazyxds enables Istio only push needed xds to sidecars to reduce resource consumption and speed up xds configuration propagation.
+LazyXds enables Istio only push needed xds to sidecars to reduce resource consumption and speed up xds configuration propagation.

 ## Problems to solve